SYLLABUS

 Assignments and Class Evaluation

-Assignments, announcements, class notes, and other material will be made available on the course web site: http://www.cs.kzoo.edu/cs210/.
-Students are responsible for checking this resource frequently.
+Assignments, announcements, class notes, and other material will be made available on the Detailed Schedule of the course web site: http://www.cs.kzoo.edu/cs210/.
+Students are responsible for checking this resource daily.

-Reading assignments and discussion questions or exercises may be assigned.
-You are encouraged to discuss both the ideas from the reading and your solutions to any exercises using MS Teams or email.
+Reading assignments, videos, and discussion questions or exercises should be completed before class.
+You are encouraged to discuss both the ideas from the reading and your solutions to any exercises with classmates, both inside and outside of class.

-There will be approximately 6 mini-labs and approximately 4 programming projects assigned throughout the quarter, which may take a week or longer to complete.
-The time required to write a program and debug it is difficult to predict, but time-management skills are as critical in industry as they are in college.
-I will make programming assignments available online far enough in advance that you will have some flexibility in scheduling your work, but you are responsible for budgeting your time wisely so that you will be able to complete your projects on time.
-Assignments must always be turned in on time unless you clear it with me in advance.
+There will be numerous in-class activities and longer programming projects that will need to be completed outside of class.
+The time required to write and debug a program is difficult to predict, but time-management skills are critical in both college and industry.
+I will assign programming projects far enough in advance that you will have some flexibility in scheduling your work, but you are responsible for budgeting your time wisely so that you will be able to complete your assignments on time.
+Assignments should always be turned in on time unless you clear it with me in advance.

 Programming Guidelines